Warhammer 40,000: Chaos Gate - Daemonhunters on Steam - User reviews, Price & Information

 Released on May 05th 2022 is available only on Windows in 12 languages: English, French, Italian, German, Spanish - Spain, Polish, Portuguese - Brazil, Russian, Simplified Chinese, Traditional Chinese, Japanese and Korean.

-The game is currently priced at 11.24€ on Steam and has a 75% discount.
+The game is currently priced at 11.24€ on Steam with a 75% discount.

 The Steam community has classified Warhammer 40,000: Chaos Gate - Daemonhunters into these genres: